Meet The Welfare Team…

 Elaine Twistle

 Elaine lives in Skipton, North Yorkshire, and joined the Welfare team towards the end of 2023.
 She retired from the police force in early 2024, having served for 30 years.
-She currently shares her home with six dogs, including her also-recently-retired police dog Oliver.
+She currently shares her home with six dogs, including her also-recently-retired police dog Oliver, and also fosters emergency Vizslas-in-need for us too.

 Elaine has volunteered for many dog charities over the years and has worked in both Sri Lanka and Greece securing a brighter future for neglected street dogs.